opendocsg/slw-judgments-backfill/2018_SGHC_55/report.md

 **_Admissibility of pre-contractual negotiations_**

 113    As to question (a), the Plaintiff submits that the question of whether pre-contractual negotiations are admissible falls within the First Time and Public Importance Limbs.
 The Plaintiff points out that this question was left open in the Court of Appeal decisions of _Zurich Insurance_ (at [132(d)]), _Y.E.S.
-F&B Group Pte Ltd v Soup Restaurant Singapore Pte Ltd_ [2015] 5 SLR 1187 (“ _Soup_
+F&B Group Pte Ltd v Soup Restaurant Singapore Pte Ltd_ <span class="citation">[2015] 5 SLR 1187</span> (“ _Soup_

 _Restaurant_ ”) (at [39]–[40]), _Xia Zhengyan_ (at [62], [69]) and _Sembcorp Marine_ (at [75]). [note: 40] It further submits that this is an issue of public importance due to its potential impact on the conduct of pre-contractual negotiations; for example, a rule of permitting general admission of such evidence